Roang-zero1/factorio-changelog-creator/README.md

 This is a quick and dirty lua script for generating changelog for Factorio mods in various formats.

 # Usage #
+Get the script file and put it somewhere on your computer.

-Run the script from the command line.
+Run the script from the command line using lua (e.g.`lua changelog-script.lua`).
 If no parameters are given, it will look for a file named `changelog.lua` in the directory it was called from and it will output into the same directory.
 The possible parameters are:
 - `changelog-path`: This is the path to read the changelog from.
 It has to be a Lua file in the format outlined bellow.
 - `out-path`: This is a path to a directory that the outputs will be stored in.
 If it doesn't exist, it will be created.